-You should adhere to the hip precautions for a minimum of 12 weeks.
-Following this you can lead a normal life.
-Be aware not to force your hip past 90 degrees, as your range may be reduced.
-Try to be aware of environmental risks like wet floors and uneven ground to reduce falls.
+Be aware not to use a lot of force to move past any restriction of your hip as your range of movement may be reduced with the new joint compared to normal.
+Try to be aware of environmental risks like wet floors and uneven ground to reduce the risk of falls and of dislocation.